LenweSaralonde/Musician/README.md

 ### Play with a MIDI keyboard

 There is no support for MIDI keyboards in World of Warcraft.
 However, it's possible to emulate keystrokes with a MIDI keyboard using third party software.
-Check out [this tutorial](https://gist.github.com/LenweSaralonde/ea5d1312b264521e27734029d78df9f3) to learn how to do this.
+Check out the [Musician MIDI add-on](https://musician.lenwe.io/midi) to learn how to achieve this.

 Song editor
 -----------